 Americans can be harmed as easily online as in the visible world, Schakowsky said, arguing there was a disparity between protections for in-person commerce that are widely lacking in the virtual realm.

-Full committee Chairman Frank Pallone, D-N.J., said that the danger of subtle manipulation that he said, now means we can no longer trust our eyes.
+Full committee Chairman Frank Pallone, D-N.J., said that the danger of subtle manipulation now means we can no longer trust our eyes.

 But Rep. Cathy Rodgers, R-Washington, stressed innovation over government regulation.
-She said that Congress need to be careful not to harm practices people enjoy.
+She said that Congress needs to be careful not to harm practices people enjoy.

 The four witnesses and committee members turned their attention to the danger of deepfakes, cheap fakes, and other deceptive online practices that are difficult to detect and affect millions of people globally.